More about CFRs

 This was previously known as criminal records bureau disclosure or CRB.

-You will then attend an intensive 18-hour training course.
-This is usually held at weekends.
+You will then attend an intensive five day training course.
+This is delivered through a variety of models, to include weekdays and/or weekends.

 The training you will receive from us